AMAZON CREEK IS UNDER RENOVATION

-Chamonix is probably best known as the skiing and alpine capital of the World.
-With its 5 ski resorts (Grands Montets, Les Houches, Le Tour/Balme, La Flegere and Le Brevent) Chamonix Mont-Blanc offers the perfect ski holiday for any level!
+Chamonix is probably best known as the skiing and Alpine capital of the world.
+With its 5 ski areas, it offers the perfect ski holiday for any level!

 From the summit, enjoy a spectacular 360° view of the Mont-Blanc massive.
-Our favourite lunch time stop, ‘Les Vielles Luge’, is a 250year old alpine farm chalet oozing charm and packed full of local history.
-Ask your chalet manager or instructor to book in advance!
+Our favourite lunch time stop, ‘Les Vielles Luges', is a 250year old alpine farm chalet, oozing charm and packed full of local history.
+Ask your chalet manager or instructor to book in advance.

 There is also a border-cross zone, with a timed racing system to enable riders to explore their limits.
-For lunch, you must try ‘La Crèmerie du Glacier; Family run since the beginning of time, famous for its traditional Savoyard specialities, its croutes, grantins and fondue!
+For lunch, you must try ‘La Crèmerie du Glacier; family run since the beginning of time, famous for its traditional Savoyard specialities, croutes, gratins and fondue.

 The Aiguille du Midi translates as the ‘needle of the South’.
-With great viewing platforms it offers the most spectacular scenery Chamonix has to offer from the summit of the highest cable car in Europe.
+From the summit of the highest cable car in Europe, with its great viewing platforms, it offers the most spectacular views in Chamonix.
 A ‘must do’ for all visitors to the Chamonix valley, you really do feel like you are on the roof top of Europe!
 The Valley Blanche (La Vallée Blanche) ski run starts at the top of the Aiguille de Midi and finishes in Chamonix’s town centre (snow permitting).